Meet the forest's inhabitants

 To me, a forest is like a big family.
 What is a forest like to you?

 A forest is more than a collection of trees.
 How to define a forest is sometimes difficult.
 What is the perfect forest?
 Sometimes I think a perfect forest is a virgin forest.
 It's a primeval forest untouched by humans and very rare to find still, certainly in the Western Europe.
-Nevertheless, the Sonian forest resembles sometimes a lot of big trees.
+Nevertheless, the Sonian forest resembles sometimes primeval forests, because there are a lot of big trees.
 We've got a mixture of trees, and most of all, we've got a lot of beech.
 And the beech tree is a climax tree species.
-That means that if you let a forests evolve in a spontaneous way, it will evolve into a beach forest, a beach dominated forest.
-And that makes us the Sonian forest is so particular because we don't only have beach trees, we've got a lot of old beach trees.
+That means that if you let a forests evolve in a spontaneous way, it will evolve into a beech forest, a beach dominated forest.
+And that makes us the Sonian forest is so particular because we don't only have beech trees, we've got a lot of old beech trees.

 Forest muse

-Copis, thicket, braken, valleys, beaches, embankments, damp ground, springs, ponds, bark, litter, dead wood, moss, ferns.
-I see the forest as a joyful mosaic, dense in one place, sparse in another.
+I see the forest as a joyful mosaic, dense in one place, sparce in another.
 A mosaic of shapes, colors, and moods.
-And whether you're a goshawk, a ren, a nuthatch, or a titmouse, a deer, or a fox, a vole, or a shrew, a spider, a beetle, or an ant, you can create a home to suit you with its own hiding places, larders, watch towers.
+And whether you're a goshawk, a wren, a nuthatch, or a titmouse, a deer or a fox, a vole or a shrew, a spider, a beetle, or an ant, you can create a home to suit you, with its own hiding places, larders, watchtowers.
 Imagine I had a magic wand and could transform you.
 What forest being would you like to become?

-If I would be a tree of the Sonian forest, I would be tree bearing fruit at the entrance of the forest, that tree are welcoming the visitor, are getting them in the good mood with their fruit, with their flowers.
-And the fruits are really important to feed, for example, the So how would be that tree at the entrance of the forest?
+If I would be a tree of the Sonian forest, I would be tree bearing fruit at the entrance of the forest, that kind of tree are welcoming the visitor, are getting them in the good mood with their fruit, with their flowers.
+And the fruits are really important to feed, for example, the birds.
+So I would be that kind of tree at the entrance of the forest.

 That's a good question.
 Would it be an animal or would it be a plant.
 Yes, I think the deer are enchanting, but I have always, always been mystified by birds, especially buzzards and occasionally you can hear the buzzards soaring in the air, but you can't see them.
 That's probably what I would be.